ajones513/git-folder-branches/README.md

 # git-folder-branches

 Allows you to bookmark a bunch of repos, and folders containing several repos, automatically fetch them periodicially and show a summary view of your branches, working copy changes and if your branch is behind/ahead of its upstream.
+Also has a quick `git pull` function.

 It also allows you to open your repos in the great GUI SourceTree ([https://www.sourcetreeapp.com/](https://www.sourcetreeapp.com/)).
 This could easily be made configurable at some point.

-Be aware that in order for quick access it takes over the command `g`.
+Be aware that in order for quick access it takes over the commands `g`, `gu` and `gfbd`.

 # Installation